 Joby Gorilla Pod

-The Gorilla pod is flexible so you can use it to grip, wrap or stand on any object.
+The Gorilla pod is flexible so you can use it to grip, wrap or stand on any object like a tree branch or pole.
 The wrappable legs allow you to keep your camera or phone from falling.

 The Sony a 6000 is a great starter camera.
 It is lightweight, compact, and great for photos and videos.
 To save money on equipment, you can purchase a bundle.
 Since this model is a few years old, you may want a newer model.

-For portrait photography, I love prime lenses.
-I use these models below
+For portrait photography, I love prime and wide-angle lenses.
+I use the models below

 The best part is that some of these solo travel photography tips can be used on any type of camera.
 The best camera is the one you currently have.
 Cameras on your smartphone take beautiful photos that have as much quality as a professional camera.